 Don’t be ashamed; we’ve all been there.
-We’ve started a book, and left it on the shelf to gather dust for days, weeks or months on end.
+We’ve started a book, and left it on the shelf to gather dust for days, weeks, or months on end.
 We’ve made a reading list, and worked harder on making a list than working through it.
 Maybe we’ve gotten into the groove of reading, but something distracts us, and we lose the habit altogether.
 Or maybe we have such a large collection of books to read, that we are left overwhelmed and so we start (but never finish) several books at one time.
-This article is here to guide you to complete your reading goals.
-So that by 2020, you will have made a reading list and would have stuck to it (or maybe even several).
+This article is here to guide you on how to to complete your reading goals.

 How to Make a Reading List

 Personalization is key

 Start by making a personalized list of topics, phenomenons, or historical events that truly spark your interest, because you know better than anyone what gets you up in the morning and stirs your brain.
 Next, do a Google search for reading lists based on such interests but don’t depend entirely on someone else’s list.
 Having your own personalized reading list will make you eager to get to the next page, the next chapter, and eventually, the next book.